varju/docker-crark/README.md

 Overview
 ========

-This image wraps the [Crark](http://www.crark.net/) binary in a Docker container.
+This image wraps the [Crark](http://www.crark.net/) RAR decryption tool in a Docker container.

 This is mostly a proof of concept.
 I've put no effort into getting GPU support working properly.